isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

     npm i --save @aemforms/crispr-react-bindings @aemforms/crispr-react-core-components @adobe/react-spectrum @react/react-spectrum
     ```
 -->
  Your local environment is ready.
-You can proceed to [create a Headless Adaptive Form](render-first-headless-adaptive-form.md).
+You can proceed to creating a Headless Adaptive Form.